What to Buy This Holiday Season for Aging Family Members Who Already Have Everything

 - Photo Gifts: My dad loves getting pictures of his grandkids.
 Every Christmas, I make my parents a photo book of pictures of the family throughout the year.
 My brother and sister-in-law made a coffee cup with pictures of all of the grandkids.
 These have by far been my dad’s favorite gifts.

 - Consumables: Are there special food items that your parents love that are difficult for them to purchase?
 Do you bake a special treat that they enjoy?
 Consider gifting them something consumable that they can enjoy.
 You can also make or purchase extra treats to freeze so that they can enjoy them after the holidays are over.
+I rarely bake but during the holidays, I make special treats for my aunts and uncles.
+They look forward to receiving them, especially since I don’t do it often!

 - Cozy or Comfortable Gifts: Last Christmas, my mom got me two of my favorite gifts.
-The first was a shoulder blanket to use while I am reading in bed.
+The first was a coffee cake to use while I am reading in bed.
 I had never seen one, but it is genius!
 When you read in bed, you can use the blanket for your lower half, but your upper half isn’t covered.
 This blanket lets you still use your hands to hold your book but you stay nice and warm.
 My other favorite gift was an adult coloring book.
 I had been wanting one but didn’t want to spend money on it.
 I loved getting one as a gift.

 Is there an item in their home that needs to be upgraded?
 They may not realize the item needs an upgrade.
 They also may not want to spend the money on it, or their budget doesn’t allow for an upgrade.